The Six Servants: In popular culture

-The fairy tale is well known in the Netherlands, thanks to it being part of several of the fairy tales exhibited in the theme park Efteling in Kaatsheuvel, Northern Brabant.
+The fairy tale is well known in the Netherlands, thanks to it being part of several of the fairy tales exhibited in the theme park Efteling in Kaatsheuvel, North Brabant.
 A huge animatronic statue of the long-necked servant can be seen there since 1952, telling the story to all visitors on a repeated audio recording.
 This statue, called Langnek ("Longneck"), is also a mascot for the park.
 In 1955, a little pond was dug around the stone on which Long-neck sits.
 A bust of the servant with the sharp eyesight, Bullet-eye, with a wasp on his nose stood next to Long-neck.
 In the late 1950s, Bullet-eye was removed and a smaller bust of a blindfolded Bullet-eye was placed upon a kiosk near Long-neck.
 Long-neck received a new head in the 1970s; and in 1979, his body and neck were renewed.
 In 2006, safety-fences were placed near the pond.
 The tale is voiced by Peter Reijnders, and can be read from a book in Dutch, English, French and German.